Mrs Lyndsay Reavley, Senior Teacher/Faculty Leader

 GCSE Biology, GCSE Chemistry, GCSE Physics – Separate Sciences

 An option which is a very academic route particularly suited for those students who wish to study traditional A-levels in Science post 16.
+Students taking triple science will sit two 1hr 45mins terminal examination papers per subject.
+These papers will be worth 50% each.

 The faculty also offers BTEC First Award in Health and Social Care as an option subject.
 The course is suited to students wanting to study in the context of a vocational sector and aid progression to further study and prepare learners to enter the workplace in due course.
 This qualification provides learners with a taste of what the health and social care sector is like, enabling them to make informed choices about their future career.
 The course consists of two compulsory core units, one which is assessed internally and one which is assessed through external examination.
 There are then two further internally assessed units that can be selected from a range of six units.